jncraton/em9/README.md

 - `git grep {text}` nding a file in a project

-## Inserting content from a shell command
+## Insert content from a shell command

 1. Use `command | xsel` to get the output in the clipboard.